Beijing Stock Exchange: History

 The Beijing municipal government had lobbied for years to upgrade the National Equities Exchange and Quotations (NEEQ) exchange (nicknamed "The New Third Board" (新三板)) to act as a home for US-listed Chinese firms.

-On 2 September 2021, China's leader, Xi Jinping announced the establishment of the Beijing Stock Exchange.
+On 2 September 2021, General Secretary of the Chinese Communist Party Xi Jinping announced the establishment of the Beijing Stock Exchange (BSE).
 The purpose was to help serve small and medium-sized enterprises (SMEs) in China.

-This was done by reforming the NEEQ exchange and setting up the Beijing Stock Exchange as the primary platform for SMEs.
-As of 2020, the NEEQ exchange had almost 6,000 companies listed with most of them being SMEs.
+This was accomplished by reforming the NEEQ exchange and establishing up the BSE as the primary platform for SMEs.
+As of 2020, the NEEQ exchange had almost 6,000 companies listed, with most of them being SMEs.

 On 3 September 2021, Beijing Stock Exchange Co., Ltd. completed its business registration as a company.
-The registration information showed the sole shareholder was NEEQ making it the owner of the Beijing Stock Exchange.
-The registered capital of the company was RMB 1 billion and the registered address was the same as NEEQ's one.
+The registration information showed that NEEQ was the sole shareholder, making it the owner of the BSE.
+The registered capital was RMB 1 billion, and the registered address was the same as NEEQ's.

-On 17 September 2021, the Beijing Stock Exchange issued guidelines on the qualifying criteria for investors.
+On 17 September 2021, the BSE issued guidelines on the qualifying criteria for investors.

-On 30 October 2021, the China Securities Regulatory Commission published rules for the exchange regarding initial public offerings (IPO), refinancing and supervision.
+On 30 October 2021, the China Securities Regulatory Commission published rules for the exchange regarding initial public offerings (IPO), refinancing, and supervision.

-On 15 November 2021, trading on the Beijing Stock Exchange commenced.
-81 companies debuted trading on the exchange that day.
-71 of them were transferred from the “Select tier” of the NEEQ Exchange.
-The remaining 10 companies held their trading debuts.
+On 15 November 2021, trading on the BSE commenced.
+81 companies debuted trading on the exchange that day: 71 were transferred from the "Select tier" of the NEEQ exchange, while the remaining 10 held their trading debuts.